abbie-evans/korea-outbreak-risks/README.md

-Data and Python code accompanying Evans et al., "Demographic changes and behavioural responses shape vulnerability to infectious disease outbreaks"
+Data and Python code accompanying Evans *et al*., "Demographic changes and behavioural responses shape vulnerability to infectious disease outbreaks"

 To reproduce the figures, run the following scripts: